 Volunteer requirements: Background check and Virtus training if assisting with Parish events.

-Contact the Ministry Leader listed below to volunteer for this ministry
+Contact the Ministry Leader listed at the bottom of this page to volunteer with this ministry